honojs/middleware/packages/zod-openapi/README.md

 ### Middleware

-You can use Hono's middleware as same as using Hono because Zod OpenAPI is just extending Hono.
+Zod OpenAPI Hono is an extension of Hono, so you can use Hono's middleware in the same way:

 ```ts
 import { prettyJSON } from 'hono/pretty-json'